 Vowel modification must be mastered to help smooth transitions throughout the range.

 Vocal protection is directly proportional to the acoustical chamber by opening the throat (acoustical space), as well as knowing how to release in healthy mode and modify the biggest muscle of all the tongue.
-When you free your throat space it’s reflex changes the muscle positioning and the projection of the vowel is strengthened (strong vowel in the high and wide soft palate) and altered (modified) properly.
+When you free your throat space, it’s reflex changes the muscle positioning, and the projection of the vowel is strengthened (the strong vowel in the high and wide soft palate) and altered (modified) properly.

-Avoiding vowel modification through vocal training leads to strain and tension, hoarseness, as well as many malfunctions and/or dysfunctions during the production of high notes, the notes should feel as they are on the floating position.
+Avoiding vowel modification through vocal training leads to strain and tension, hoarseness, as well as many malfunctions and/or dysfunctions during the production of high notes; the notes should feel as they are in the floating position.
 Muscle tension extrinsic muscles connect all the way to the hyoid bone.